Frequently Asked Questions

 If defects are found, landlords must take appropriate action to ensure gas safety.
 The gas safety check record entails the results of the annual gas safety check.
 It should be issued on completion of the checks and not delayed even if concerns are found and not delayed until necessary safety actions have been taken.
 The record is a living document and landlords should supplement it with records of any follow-up action taken (if required).
 This would provide a full record of the gas safety within the property.

 We strongly recommend the use of CO alarms as one useful precaution to give tenants advance warning of CO in the property.
 Importantly, alarms should not be regarded as a replacement for regular maintenance and safety checks by a Landlord Safety Certificates registered engineer is crucial.

-We at, Landlord Safety Certificate are qualified to carry out a range of safety checks & issue safety certificates to Landlords, Businesses & Homeowners in London & M25 area.
+We at, Landlord Safety Certification Limited are qualified to carry out a range of safety checks & issue safety certificates to Landlords, Businesses & Homeowners in London & M25 area.
 Our engineers are Gas Safe-registered and Stroma-registered.
 We also hold NICEIC certification.
 We are able to check fire alarm systems, carbon monoxide alarms, gas equipment, electrical equipment, and emergency lighting.